MicrosoftDocs/power-automate-docs/articles/minit/hierarchical-process-mining.md

 ---
-title: Hierarchical process mining (preview)
+title: Hierarchical process mining
-description: Learn how to define the hierarchy in the process map and social chart in the Minit desktop application in process advisor.
+description: Learn how to define the hierarchy in the process map and social chart in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka